Wasseypur

 Wasseypur is a neighbourhood locality in the city of Dhanbad in Dhanbad Sadar subdivision of Dhanbad district in the state of Jharkhand in India.
 Wasseypur was once in Bengal, then in Bihar and is now in Jharkhand.
-Surrounded by coal rich regions of Dhanbad the area has been strife with mafia activity.
+Surrounded by coal rich regions of Dhanbad the area has been rife with mafia activity.

 History

 The names of rival dons Sabir Alam and Fahim Khan, lords of two mafia are associated with Wasseypur.
-Though out on bail after spending eight years in jail, Sabir Alam rarely stays at home due to the threat to his life.
+Despite being out on bail after spending eight years in jail, Sabir Alam rarely stays at home due to the threat to his life.
 Fahim Khan, who is still alive and in the Ghaghidih Central Jail currently, is the son of Shafiq Khan, a former rival of Suraj Deo Singh.

 Wasseypur is a quite famous for its gang wars and mafia activity.
 Although the gang war has now decreased, the progeny of Fahim Khan and relatives are involved in businesses that often affect normally functioning families in the locality.